Children and Television: Screentime Without the Guilt

-I wanted to somehow make the television a learning tool, not just a moving picture that captivated the synapses of his brain and said "Look!
+I wanted to make the television a learning tool, not just a moving picture that captivated the synapses of his brain and said "Look!
 Look again!
 I'm moving!"

 1) Keep the volume low.
 Above all, your child should hear you before they hear the television, and vice versa.
 If you leave the room, you want to hear every cough, sigh, yawn, or "I think I want to go to Hampshire; Ivy League is so old school."
 Your child's ears are sensitive to the world and they aren't really paying attention to the words as much as they are the images.
-So keep the volume low.

 4) Relax!
 If you are too tired to play a game with your child, and your child "looks bored," be assured that they are not.
-Like every human, your child requires time to relax and be unstimulated.
+Like every human, your child requires time to relax and not be stimulated.
 Pick up a book and read, clean your toenails, play another game of patty-cake, or if you're really brave and stellar and practically perfect, cook something.